mabentley86/transcriptome_de_novo/README.md

-# transcriptome_de_novo
+# Transcriptome de novo.
-A pipeline for de novo transcriptome analysis
+A pipeline for de novo transcriptome construction and analysis.

+# Sortmerna